rjferguson21/big-bang/docs/developer/package-integration/package-integration-service-mesh.md

 ## Validation

-Test the following items to insure Istio is working properly with your application:
+Test the following items to ensure Istio is working properly with your application:

 1. Verify syntax and resolve errors: